We may receive a commission on purchases made from links.

 Fast forward to today, and Super Coffee is still brewing strong.
 Since its inception, the company has added a slew of new flavors to the mix, including Caramel Waffle, Blueberry Muffin, Strawberry Glazed Donut, and seasonal treats like Pumpkin Pie Latte and Peppermint Mocha Latte.
 The brand has also expanded its range to include creamers, ground coffee, pods, and canned espressos.
 It even has a line of Super energy drinks in "tongue-smacking" flavors like Strawberry Lemonspark, Mixed Berryburst, and Mango Peachpop, which are all collagen-infused and contain zero grams of sugar.

-Today, Super Coffee can now be found in more than 40,200 stores, including 7-Eleven, Sprouts Farmers Market, Publix, Walmart, and many, many more.
+Today, Super Coffee can now be found on Amazon and in more than 40,200 stores, including 7-Eleven, Sprouts Farmers Market, Publix, Walmart, and many, many more.
 And, it seems like the company is succeeding in its mission of making beverages that are as energizing as they are sugar-free.
 To date, the company claims to have removed more than 20 million pounds of sugar from the American diet.

 What's next for Super Coffee?